saptarshibasu/aws-study/README.md

 * Read after write consistency
 * Data is stored across multiple AZ's within a region
 * No pre-provisioning required
+* To use EFS
+  * install amazon-efs-utils
+  * mount the EFS at the appropriate location

 ## ELB